 Taking a year out before starting university or starting a full time job is a great way to have new experiences and figure out what you may or may not want to do with your life.
 The skills you learn may help you outshine competitors in the job market once you return.
 You may decide to spend your time travelling, teaching abroad or doing volunteer work.
 You might just want to spend some time at home with your family, volunteering in the UK or working and saving up for university the following year.
 Gap year activities are great for your CV and a real opportunity to do things that you may not get a chance to do later in life when you have more commitments.
 Check out websites like www.gapwork.com and www.gap-year.com for ideas and inspiration.

-Remember, whatever results you found stuffed in that envelope and whatever you choose to do with them, life has a funny way of working things out so look to the future with an open mind and embrace it.
+Remember, whatever your results and whatever you choose to do with them, life has a funny way of working things out so look to the future with an open mind and embrace it.